 What is travel-related deep vein thrombosis?

 Long journeys (more than four hours) by plane, train, bus, car, etc, are thought to cause a slightly increased risk of DVT.
 This is probably due to sitting immobile and cramped for long periods.
 Blood flows more slowly and collects in the legs when they are hanging down.
 Blood flowing slowly is more likely to make a clot.
+Symptoms of a DVT include pain, redness or swelling in one leg.
+It is diagnosed by an ultrasound scan - if you have symptoms, you might also have a blood test to see if your risk is high or low.

 The risk of DVT from travel is small.
 Research studies suggest that there is about one DVT for every 4,656 flights that last for four hours or more.
 The longer the flight, the more likely you are to develop a DVT.
 It has to be stressed that the vast majority of travellers have no problems.
 Other risk factors are involved, so for most people the chance of developing a DVT just from a long journey is very small.